sonic-net/SONiC/doc/aaa/TACACS+ Design.md

   * [tacplus-auth](#tacplus-auth)

 # About this Manual
-This document provides a detailed description on the requirement and design of TACACS+ protocol support.
+This document is beased on [TACACS+ Authentication](#TACPLUS-Authentication), and provides a detailed description on the new features for improve TACACS+ support.

+ - SONiC currently supported TACACS+ features:
+   - Authentication.
+   - User session authorization.
+   - User session accounting.
+   - User command authorization with local permission.

+ - New features:
+   - User command authorization with TACACS+ server.
+   - User command accounting with TACACS+ server.

 # 1 Functional Requirement
-## 1.1 Authentication
+## 1.1 User command authorization
-- Authentication when user login to SONiC host.
-- For more detail please check [TACACS+ Authentication](#TACPLUS-Authentication)

-## 1.2 Authorization
-- Authorization when:
-	- User login to SONiC host.
-	- User run any executable file or script on SONiC host.
+ - Authorization when user run any executable file or script on SONiC host.
    - The full path and parameters will be send to TACACS+ server side for authorization.
    - For recursive command/script, only the top level command have authorization.
    - No authorization for  bash built-in command and bash function, but if a bash function call any executable file or script, those executable file or script will have authorization.
-      - Commands entered through the console not have authorization by default.

-- Supported Authorization types:
-    - EXEC: user session authorization support. this happen when user login.
-    - Command: user run command in shell.

-- Support to set the local authorization and TACACS+ authorization.
-    - Local authorization method is based on Linux permission control.
+ - TACACS+ authorization is configurable:
-      - Local authorization can't be disabled, and must be the last authorization method, for detail please check [3.3 Local authorization](#32-local-authorization)
-      - When TACACS+ server not accessible, TACACS+ authorization will failed, then:
+   - TACACS+ authorization can be enable/disable.
-        - If user login as local user, for example root or admin user, then local authorization will allow user run command with Linux permission control.
-        - If user login as TACACS+ user,  for example domain user, then local authorization will disabled, and user can't run any command.
-    - TACACS+ authorization method will send  to TACACS+ server for authorization, TACACS+ server should setup permit/deny rules.
+   - TACACS+ authorization method will communicate with TACACS+ server for authorization, TACACS+ server should setup permit/deny rules.

  - Failover:
    - If a TACACS+ server not accessible, the next TACACS+ server authorization will be performed.
    - When all remote TACACS+ server not accessible, TACACS+ authorization will failed.
-	- When set TACACS+ as the only authorization method, if all TACACS+ server not accessible, user cannot run any command on SONiC device.

-## 1.3 Accounting
+   - When TACACS+ authorization failed, fallover is configurable:
+     - Disable local authorization as failover, then user can't run any command.
+     - Enable local authorization as failover, then user can run command with local authorization.
+     - For local authorization, please check [TACACS+ Authentication](#TACPLUS-Authentication).

+## 1.2 User command accounting
  - Accounting is the action of recording what a user is doing, and/or has done.

  - Following event will be accounted:
- 	- User login to SONiC host.
- 	- User logout.
- 	- User run command on host:
-		- Command start run.
+   - Command start event.
-		- Command finish.
+   - Command finish event.

  - User command in Docker will not be accounted.
    - User command in docker actually run by docker service, so we can't identify if command are run by user or system service.

-- Failover:
-	- Use syslog as backup when remote TACACS not not accessible from SONiC.
+ - Support TACACS+ accounting and local accounting:
+   - TACACS+ will send event to TACACS+ server, and communication will be encrypted, for more detail please check [RFC8907](#rfc8907).
+   - Local accounting will save event to syslog.
+   - Both TACACS+ accounting and local accounting are configurable.

+ - User secrets not exist in accounting event:
+   - Use regex in /etc/sudoers PASSWD_CMDS to identify user secrets.
+   - User secret will be replaced with ***.

-## 1.4 User script
+## 1.3 User script
  - User can create and run their own script.
  - If user create a script but TACACS+ service side not have configuration to allow user run this script, user script will be blocked by authorization.

-## 1.5 Docker support
+## 1.4 Docker support
  - Docker exec command will be covered by Authorization and Accounting.
  - Any command run inside docker container will not covered by Authorization and Accounting.

-## 1.6 Multiple TACACS server
+## 1.5 Multiple TACACS server
  - Support config multiple TACACS server.
  - When a server not accessible, will try next server as backup.
  - When all server not accessible from SONiC, use native failover solution.